review

 Perhaps, the next iteration of the Infinity cable may include the C94/C91 chip in the cable.
 If the current Infinity cable did support Apple Fast Charge, it would no doubt, trump Apple's own USB-C to Lightning cable because the Infinity cable supports both Android and Apple devices, as well as support 100 watts Power Delivery, versus Apple's 87-watt USB-C to Lightning cable.
 This means, you can use the Infinity cable to charge a laptop (i.e. Macbook Pro or Dell XPS) but, you won't be able to transfer data from a Macbook to an Apple phone.
 You can do it though, from a Macbook to a non-Apple phone (i.e. Android)

 The Infinity cable also comes with a remarkable 15-year warranty, which is simply unheard of in the tech world.
 Almost 2 decades worth of warranty is really mind-blowing and a testament of the quality and ability of the Infinity cable.
 Now, that's quality assurance!
-Check out the review of the Flash Pro Plus PPS PD powerbank
+Check out the review of the Connect Pro and Flash Pro Plus PPS PD powerbank

 Similar Gadget Explained Reviews